 Investments in Mastercard Incorporated shares are recorded at fair value.
 Fair value is determined based on the appraised fair value of the shares, generally at the closing bid price, less an estimated discount rate to reflect the restricted nature of the shares (note 4); such discount rate is determined by an independent appraiser each year.
-The valuation discount rate used as at December 31, 2018 is 18.5% (2017 - 19.5%).
-No discount is applied to unrestricted shares held at year-end.
+The valuation discount rate used as at December 31, 2019 is 17.5% (2018 - 18.5%).